Days: Tuesday to Friday

 enough to work collaboratively with Swinburne University to establish an ongoing program that specifically meets the needs of our students.

-We know that changes in attitudes and behaviours can be achieved when positive attitudes, behaviours and gender equality are lived across the school community, and when classroom learning is reinforced by what is modelled in our school community.
+We know that changes in attitudes and behaviours can be achieved when positive attitudes, behaviours and gender equality are lived across the school community, and when classroom learning is reinforced by what is modeled in our school community.
 Taking a whole-school

-approach is about embedding a culture of respect and equality across our entire school community.
+the approach is about embedding a culture of respect and equality across our entire school community.
 This approach leads to positive impacts on students’ academic outcomes, their mental health, classroom behaviour, and relationships between teachers and students.

 Respectful Relationship lessons cover the following topics with age-appropriate content and resources for each year level: